Paragon 28 (NYSE:FNA) Price Target Lowered to $23.00 at Canaccord Genuity Group

-Paragon 28 (NYSE:FNA – Get Rating) had its price objective dropped by stock analysts at Canaccord Genuity Group from $25.00 to $23.00 in a research note issued on Wednesday, Benzinga reports.
-The firm currently has a “buy” rating on the stock.
-Canaccord Genuity Group’s price target points to a potential upside of 40.59% from the company’s current price.
+Paragon 28 (NYSE:FNA – Get Rating) had its price target lowered by Canaccord Genuity Group from $25.00 to $23.00 in a report issued on Wednesday, The Fly reports.
+The brokerage currently has a “buy” rating on the stock.
+Canaccord Genuity Group’s price target would suggest a potential upside of 24.32% from the company’s previous close.

 About Paragon 28 (Get Rating)